 The Latest: Ex-Justice official arrives for FBI interview

-She's one of nearly a dozen candidates President Donald Trump is considering to succeed ousted FBI Director James Comey.
-Trump fired Comey this past week.
+Attorney Alice Fisher arrives at the U.S. Department of Justice on Saturday, May 13, 2017.
+Fisher is one of nearly a dozen candidates President Donald Trump is considering to succeed ousted FBI Director James Comey.

 Comments